What do we need to know to do something well?

 Knowledge of HOW to do the task(s) to be completed.

-Agreement on the theory for WHY the tasks we will undertake will achieve what we are trying to achieve.
+Agreement on the theory for WHY the tasks we undertake will achieve what we are trying to achieve.

 HOW CONTEXT

-Communicating only HOW context has challenges which I have covered in:
+Communicating only HOW context has challenges, which I have covered in:

 WHAT CONTEXT